Table of Contents

 - Severe dysplasia (AIN3): cytologic and architectural atypia involving > 66% of the epithelial thickness

-- Significant nuclear enlargement and atypia, high N:C ratios, increased mitosis with often atypical mitotic figures
+- Significant nuclear enlargement and atypia, high N:C ratios, increased mitosis often with atypical mitotic figures

 - Sometimes interchangeable with carcinoma in situ, which is full thickness squamous dysplasia without any maturation